OliverJcYang/OliverJcYang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# About Me

 Hello!
-I'm Jingcheng Yang, a dedicated and analytical individual currently pursuing a Bachelor of Science in Decision Analytics with a minor in Finance at The University of Hong Kong.
+I'm Jingcheng \(Oliver\) Yang,  a dedicated and analytical individual currently pursuing a Bachelor of Science in Decision Analytics with a minor in Finance at The University of Hong Kong.
 I am set to graduate in May 2025 and will continue my studies with a Master of Wealth Management at HKU Business School.

 ## Education